Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Implications of exposure measurement error on assessing mediation

-The proof of Theorem \ref{thm1} is presented in Web Appendix B. Theorem \ref{thm1} indicates that, as long as the outcome is rare with no exposure-mediator interaction, the relative bias of the unadjusted estimators only depends on two parameters, $\gamma_1$ and $\rho$, where $\gamma_1$ is the calibration coefficient and $\rho=\frac{\sigma_\gamma^2}{\sigma_\gamma^2+\sigma_\alpha^2/\alpha_1^2}$ is a proportion that takes values from 0 to 1.
-In this paper, we name $\rho$ the \textit{MP reliability index} as it fully determine the relative bias of the unadjusted estimator of MP as suggested in Theorem \ref{thm1}.
-Obviously, all unadjusted estimators will be unbiased when $\gamma_1=1$ and $\rho=0$, otherwise the unadjusted estimators tend to have a particular direction of bias.
-Specifically, the NIE estimator will be biased away or toward the null when $\gamma_1$ is larger or smaller than ${1}\Big/\left(1+\rho(1/\text{MP}_{a,a^*|\bm w}^*-1)\right)$, respectively.
-The NDE estimator will have a positive relative bias when $\gamma_1> 1/(1-\rho)$ and negative relative bias when $\gamma_1< 1/(1-\rho)$.
-The direction of relative bias of the TE estimator only depends on $\gamma_1$, with $\gamma_1>1$ and $<1$ corresponding to a positive and negative bias, respectively.
-The MP estimator will always have a positive relative bias since $\rho \geq 0$, which indicates the unadjusted estimator will always overestimate the MP.
+The proof of Theorem \ref{thm1} is presented in Web Appendix B. Theorem \ref{thm1} indicates that, as long as the outcome is rare with no exposure-mediator interaction, the relative bias of the uncorrected estimators only depends on two parameters, $\gamma_1$ and $\rho$, where $\gamma_1$ is the calibration coefficient and $\rho$, as is defined in Theorem \ref{thm1}, is a proportion that ranges from 0 to 1.
+In this paper, we refer to $\rho$ as the \textit{MP reliability index} as it drives the relative bias of the uncorrected estimator of MP.
+Evidently, all uncorrected estimators will be unbiased when $\gamma_1=1$ and $\rho=0$, otherwise the uncorrected estimators tend to have a specific direction of bias.
+For example, the uncorrected NIE estimator will be biased away or toward the null when $\gamma_1$ is larger or smaller than

+The uncorrected NDE estimator will only have a positive relative bias when $\gamma_1> 1/(1-\rho)$.
+The direction of relative bias of the uncorrected TE estimator only depends on $\gamma_1$, with $\gamma_1>1$ and $<1$ corresponding to a positive and negative bias, respectively.
+The uncorrected MP estimator will always have a positive relative bias since $\rho \geq 0$, hence always exaggerating the true MP.